belivan/belivan.github.io/index.md

 </div>
 <div class="unit golden-large">
 <div class="lead lead-about">
-Hello, I'm Anton Yanovich, and I am currently pursuing my <strong>Master of Science in Mechanical Engineering</strong> at Carnegie Mellon University (CMU), specializing in robotics and automation.
+Hello, I'm Anton Yanovich, and I am currently pursuing my <strong>Master of Science in Mechanical Engineering</strong> at Carnegie Mellon University (CMU), specializing in <p>robotics and automation</p>.
 Following my undergraduate studies in <strong>Mechanical Engineering and Business</strong> at George Washington University, my academic and professional journey has now led me to delve deeper into the fields of robotics and machine learning.

 In May 2024, I am set to graduate from CMU with advanced knowledge and practical experience gained through extensive project and research experience.
 I am currently working as a Research Assistant at [AirLab](https://theairlab.org/), exploring the navigation of [autonomous all-terrain vehicles](https://theairlab.org/offroad/).
 My research involves developing and implementing control algorithms, thermal imaging, and generative models.
 My studies and experiences have equipped me to apply my expertise in robotics and automation to a wide range of industries.
 I am enthusiastic about solving diverse and complex problems.
 The versatility of robotics and its transformative potential across various sectors is what drives my personal and professional aspirations.